Hermitian Lie algebroids over analytic spaces: Riemannian geometry over topological ringed spaces

 \subsection{Complex Riemannian Geometry of complex affine varieties}

-In the articles \cite{VP,VP3}, the authors have considered Riemannian Rinehart spaces and some of the associated quotient Rinehart spaces as an algebraic generalization of submanifold theory of Riemannian geometry.
-Here we recall the notion (quotient) Riemannian Rinehart spaces and consider some of the key objects from it and describe relationships among them.
+The notion complex Riemannian geometry appears as an analogue of the Riemannian geometry of smooth manifolds in the holomorphic context \cite{Le}.
+Riemannian Rinehart spaces was introduced in \cite{VP,VP3}, and some of the associated quotient Rinehart spaces viewed as an algebraic generalization of submanifold theory of Riemannian geometry.